mateuspedrino/Neural-Network---Wine-database/README.md

 .java files are related to the codes used to generate the app (.jar file)

-.m file is the code used to train and validate the Neural Network
+.m file is the code used to train, validate and treat the Neural Network

 .txt files are the databased used for training and testing the multilayer perceptron

-##### Database description
+# Database description

 - This database was acquired in the UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/index.php), and each row of the txt files are related to a group of wine parameters used to estimate the classe of each wine instance.